 Signed autograph note by José Cabanis on the half-title.

-First edition printed in a small number of copies at the author's expense, which exists only in proof state with blank wrappers and was never put into commerce.
+First edition printed in small numbers at the author's expense.
+This book exists only in proof state with blank wrappers and was never commercially sold.
 There were no deluxe copies printed.

-This is a set of printed proofs, with blank wrappers, that the author distributed to his friends.
+The author distributed to his friends this set of printed proofs, with blank wrappers.
 The first cover, also blank, bears a printed stamp "proofs".

 Foxing to covers, joints lightly rubbed.